Miami, Oklahoma

 Miami (/maɪˈæmə/ my-AM-ə) is a city in and the county seat of Ottawa County, Oklahoma, United States, founded in 1891.
 Lead and zinc mining were established by 1918, causing the area's economy to boom.

 This area was part of Indian Territory.
-Miami is the capital of the federally recognized Miami Tribe of Oklahoma, after which it is named; the Modoc Tribe of Oklahoma, the Ottawa Tribe of Oklahoma, the Peoria Tribe of Indians, and the Shawnee Tribe.
-As of the 2020 census, the population was 12,969.
+Miami is the capital of the federally recognized Miami Tribe of Oklahoma (after which it is named), the Modoc Tribe of Oklahoma, the Ottawa Tribe of Oklahoma, the Peoria Tribe of Indians, and the Shawnee Tribe.
+As of the 2020 census, its population was 12,969.

 History

 The city was founded in an unusual way, compared to other towns established in Indian Territory.
-Per the Encyclopedia of Oklahoma History and Culture "... it was settled in a business-like way by men of vision who looked into the future and saw possibilities.
+Per the Encyclopedia of Oklahoma History and Culture, "... it was settled in a business-like way by men of vision who looked into the future and saw possibilities.
 It didn't just grow.
 It was carefully planned."

 W. C. Lykins petitioned the U.S. Congress to pass legislation on March 3, 1891, to establish the town.
 He met with Thomas F. Richardville, chief of the Miami Tribe of Oklahoma, who agreed to meet in turn with the U.S. Indian Commission and the Ottawa Tribe.
 That meeting resulted in Congress authorizing the secretary of the United States Department of the Interior to approve the townsite purchase from the Ottawa.
-Lykins, Richardville and Manford Pooler, chief of the Ottawa, are identified in historical accounts as "fathers of Miami."
-Lykins' company, the Miami Town Company, bought 588 acre of land from the Ottawa for ten dollars an acre.
+Lykins, Richardville, and Manford Pooler, chief of the Ottawa, are identified in historical accounts as "fathers of Miami".
+Lykins' company, the Miami Town Company, bought 588 acre of land from the Ottawa for $10 an acre.
 On June 25–26, 1891 they held an auction of lots.
 In 1895, Miami incorporated and had more than 800 residents.

 The discovery of rich deposits of lead and zinc under Quapaw land a few miles north caused Miami to boom.
 In 1907, at the time of statehood, its population was 1,893.
 As mining increased and more mills were built, the population more than tripled to 6,802 by 1920.

-Miami was on the route of the Jefferson Highway established in 1915, with that international road running more than 2,300 mi from Winnipeg, Manitoba in Canada across the border and to New Orleans, Louisiana.
+Miami was on the route of the Jefferson Highway established in 1915, with that international road running more than 2,300 mi from Winnipeg, Manitoba, Canada, across the border and to New Orleans, Louisiana.
 US Route 66 in Oklahoma also passed through Miami.
 An historic section of the Route 66 roadbed is marked in Miami.

-It is the capital of the Miami Tribe of Oklahoma, after which it is named; the Modoc Tribe of Oklahoma, Ottawa Tribe of Oklahoma, Peoria Tribe of Indians, and Shawnee Tribe.
+It is the capital of the Miami Tribe of Oklahoma (after which it is named), Modoc Tribe of Oklahoma, Ottawa Tribe of Oklahoma, Peoria Tribe of Indians, and Shawnee Tribe.

 Geography

 According to the United States Census Bureau, the city has a total area of 9.8 sqmi, of which 0.1 sqmi (0.82%) is covered by water.

+Miami is located about 90 mi north-northeast of Tulsa, 190 mi north-northeast of Oklahoma City, about 20 mi west-southwest of Joplin, Missouri, or about 95 mi west-southwest of Springfield, Missouri.